-There are three programs you can apply to under Express Entry:
+Three programs under Express Entry:

 While the programs are slightly different, they all require a language skill for eligibility.
-Canada has two official languages, English and French, and you will be evaluated on your writing, reading, listening and speaking in the official language of your choice.
+Canada has two official languages, English, and French, and you will be evaluated on your writing, reading, listening, and speaking in the official language of your choice.
 You do not need to know both English and French as long as you are strong enough in one, but knowing both will give you a better chance at eligibility and ultimately finding a job as well.

 Canadian immigration accepts the following four language exams: